elastic/apm/specs/agents/tracing-instrumentation-messaging.md

  available, append it with a leading `/`, for example: `kafka/myTopic`, `rabbitmq/myExchange`, `rabbitmq`.
 - **`context.destination.service.type`**: mandatory.
 Use `messaging`.

-### `ELASTIC_APM_IGNORE_MESSAGE_QUEUES` configuration
+### `ignore_message_queues` configuration

-Used to filter out specific messaging queues/topics from being traced.
+Used to filter out specific messaging queues/topics/exchanges from being traced.

-This property should be set to a list containing one or more strings.
-When set, sends-to and receives-from the specified queues/topic will be ignored.
+This property should be set to a list containing one or more wildcard matcher strings.
+When set, sends-to and receives-from the specified queues/topics/exchanges will be ignored.

 |                |   |
 |----------------|---|